-Following 1) submission of the Application for Graduation, 2) subsequent assessment and confirmation by the Office of the Registrar that all program requirements have been successfully completed and applicable financial obligations met , and 3) verification that program eligibility has been approved by the appropriate academic authorities, students are officially notified, in writing, regarding their graduation status/eligibility (approximately three weeks prior to the first day of Convocation - earlier if requirements are completed prior to that semester which immediately precedes Convocation).
+Following 1) submission of the Application to Graduate, 2) subsequent assessment and confirmation by the Office of the Registrar that all program requirements have been successfully completed and applicable financial obligations met , and 3) verification that program eligibility has been approved by the appropriate academic authorities, students are officially notified, in writing, regarding their graduation status/eligibility (approximately three weeks prior to the first day of Convocation - earlier if requirements are completed prior to that semester which immediately precedes Convocation).

-The award of a Memorial University degree, diploma and/or certificate is reflected on the student’s transcript on the first working day following the last session of Convocation.
+The award of a Memorial University degree, diploma and/or certificate is reflected on the student’s academic transcript on the first working day following the last session of Convocation.

 A: The single email policy provides Memorial’s faculty, staff, students, retirees and alumni with a single email address (for life) which is the sole address to be used for official university email correspondence.